Words related to -ward

 It is the hypothetical source of/evidence for its existence is provided by: Sanskrit vartate "turns round, rolls;" Avestan varet- "to turn;" Hittite hurki- "wheel;" Greek rhatane "stirrer, ladle;" Latin vertere (frequentative versare) "to turn, turn back, be turned; convert, transform, translate; be changed," versus "turned toward or against;" Old Church Slavonic vrŭteti "to turn, roll," Russian vreteno "spindle, distaff;" Lithuanian verčiu, versti "to turn;" German werden, Old English weorðan "to become;" Old English -weard "toward," originally "turned toward," weorthan "to befall," wyrd "fate, destiny," literally "what befalls one;" Welsh gwerthyd "spindle, distaff;" Old Irish frith "against."

-Old English had the adverb bæcling.
 As an adjective, from 1550s.
-Meaning "behindhand with regard to progress" is first attested 1690s.
+The meaning "behindhand with regard to progress" is attested from 1690s.
 To ring bells backward (from lowest to highest), c.
 1500, was a signal of alarm for fire or invasion, or to express dismay.
 Another Middle English word for "backward, wrongly" was arseward (c.
 1400); Old English had earsling.

 "from a higher to a lower place, state, or condition," late 12c., from down (adv.) + -ward.
 As a preposition, "down," by late 14c.
 As an adjective, "moving or tending from a higher to a lwer place, state, or condition," from 1550s.
 As an adverb Old English had aduneweard.
 Downwards (c.
 1200), with adverbial genitive, had a parallel in Old English ofduneweardes.